RWANDA – The Trip

 The succeeding RPF government claims that 1,074,017 people were killed in the genocide, 94% of whom were Tutsi.
 In contrast, Human Rights Watch, following on-the-ground research, estimated the casualties at 507,000 people.
 Between 500,000 to 600,000 or two-thirds of the Tutsis in Rwanda at the time is the best estimate.
 Thousands of widows, many of whom were subjected to rape, became HIV-positive.
 There were about 400,000 orphans and nearly 85,000 of them were forced to become heads of families.
 An estimated 2,000,000 Rwandans, mostly Hutu, were displaced and became refugees.
 Additionally, 30% of the Pygmy Batwa were killed.

-Means of killing.
 The militia typically murdered victims with machetes, although some army units used rifles.
-Those who refused to kill were often murdered on the spot: “Either you took part in the massacres or you were massacred yourself.”
+Those who refused to kill were often murdered on the spot: “Either you took part in the massacres or you have massacred yourself.”

 Nyarubuye.
 On 12 April, more than 1,500 Tutsis sought refuge in a Catholic church in Nyange.
 Local Interahamwe used bulldozers to knock down the church building.
 The militia used machetes and rifles to kill every person who tried to escape.